 In addition to applying a retention policy (short-term retention and long-term retention) within a job session, Veeam Backup & Replication performs background retention for backups.
 The background retention aims mostly at backups that are no longer processed by jobs (orphaned backups shown in the node with the (Orphaned) postfix).
-However, this retention can also be helpful for standard backups, in case backups are created by jobs without schedule, the job retention has not been yet applied or failed for some reason and so on.
+However, this retention can also be helpful for standard backups, in case backups are created by jobs without a schedule, the job retention has not been applied yet or failed for some reason, and so on.

 The background retention starts automatically every 24 hours at 00:30, runs in the background and consists of the following activities:

 - Background log retention